 - Avoid bad fats in processed foods and eat good fats such as salmon, chia seeds, and nuts.

-- Pair these foods with lean proteins like chicken and tofu and say
+- Pair these foods with lean proteins like chicken and tofu and say goodbye to bloating!

 3. Switch To Smaller Portions

 Having smaller meals more frequently gives your body time to digest the food.
 On the other hand, when you gobble down large portions, the undigested food in your body can cause gas.
 So, try having 6 meals instead of 3.
 You’ll get the same amount of nutrition without the bloating.
 Eating smaller portions will also regulate your blood sugar, giving you a constant energy supply, which reduces cravings.